doroshenko-viktor/next-js-blog/content/rust/useful-traits.md

 [Full Doc](https://doc.rust-lang.org/std/ops/trait.Drop.html)

-Represents deconstructior for object, which will be called, when object is deleting.
+Represents deconstructor for object, which will be called, when object is deleting.

 ```rust
 struct HasDrop;